-PERTH based iron ore miner Sinosteel Midwest Corporation has won this year’s environmental award from the Association of Mining & Exploration Companies (AMEC), for leading practice in Banded Iron Formation restoration.
+PERTH based iron ore miner Sinosteel Midwest Group has won this year’s environmental award from the Association of Mining & Exploration Companies (AMEC), for leading practice in Banded Iron Formation restoration.

 Sinosteel Midwest, currently awaiting State Government approval to re-commence production at its Blue Hills (Mungada) iron ore mine east of Geraldton, says the achievement acknowledges the vast amount of research and scientific work that has been undertaken in the past seven years.

 “We are proud to be recognised for our commitment to partner with some of the world’s leading environmental scientists to prove that complex, biodiverse systems can be successfully restored on Banded Iron Stone Formations (BIF),” said Sinosteel Midwest Executive General Manager Stuart Griffiths.